 By taking advantage of tumor-specific mutation, oncolytic viruses are allowed to preferentially replicate in target cells, and thus to be useful in the therapy of various type of cancers.
 More importantly, the viral replication cycle allows dramatically local amplification of the input virus, and the oncolytic process continues as long as target cells exist.

 With years of research in immunotherapy, Creative Biolabs has accumulated an increasing experience in oncology, and has built up a systemic R&D mode in oncotherapy.
 In the field of virotherapy, by integrating the technologies of viral biology, immunology and genetic engineering, our scientists have successfully developed the OncoVirapy™ platform.
-Upon the platform, Creative Biolabs is able to provide comprehensive service for developing engineered oncolytic virus, including oncolytic virus engineering, oncolytic virus construction, in vitro assay for proof-of-concept study, in vivo assay for proof-of-concept study, and oncolytic virus manufacture.
+Upon the platform, Creative Biolabs is able to provide comprehensive services for developing engineered oncolytic virus, including oncolytic virus engineering, oncolytic virus construction, in vitro assay for proof-of-concept study, in vivo assay for proof-of-concept study, and oncolytic virus manufacture.

 The background and related researches about the targeted tumor will be fully reviewed.
 Following identification of tumor-specific pathways and antigens, the virus species will be selected in the first place for further engineering.
 For a better utilization of the dual mechanism of action of oncolytic virus, including direct killing of target tumor cell and priming anticancer immunity, elements such as tropism, tumor-specific promoter, capsid protein, delivery of therapeutic gene and combination therapy potential will all be taken into consideration.